Over the years I have learned what to do with this advice.

 You do you.

 That is the beauty of the internet age and all our connectivity.
 You can find your own avenue to connect with your customers and fit your personality and lifestyle.
+You can also click this Link to Singapore Acclime if you have any other business-related questions.

 More on this in my next post: